 You presented a new project at Unsound Festival, created in response to the wild mountain landscapes of East Iceland.
 Could you tell us about the intellectual process behind it?

-How do landscape and nature impact on your creativity?
-Is it something about their intrinsic patterns and rhythmicity or is it more how they get into our mood and feelings?
+How do landscape and nature impact your creativity?
+Is it something about their intrinsic patterns and rhythmicity, or is it more about how they get into our moods and feelings?

 It isn’t something that is easily defined, observed, or related, but yes, I do often think about a landscape’s patterns and rhythms in musical terms.
 In the past, I used to make music en plein air because I believed that physically situating my musical instruments in the landscape would create a connection and that a kind of contagious magic would occur.
 More recently, I’ve been drawn to the idea of sympathetic magic, and I think of the vibration of a string that is resonating in sympathy with the hidden, inaudible music of the landscape.

 You also run a small press (alongside Autumn Richardson), Corbel Stone Press.
 The press is a platform for music, art and writing informed by landscape and nature focusing on ecology, anthropology, folklore, animism and other-than-human consciousness.
 In times where our lives are being taken over by computers and algorithms, what do you think there’s to learn from the natural world that surrounds us?